dandancheeseandham/cheesecore/goals.md

 In order to take advantage of existing parts.

 3. Make enclosed from the beginning. i.e. a proper door and top enclosure.
+With this in mind, gearing things up to be able to print at higher temperatures.

 4. The ability to modify, improve and eventually diverge where appropriate.
 However I'm also keen not to "add to core" just for the sake of it, and changes should be considered and tested.